jhall12/k8s-on-raspbian/GUIDE.md

-# Kubernetes on (vanilla) Raspbian Lite or Hyperiot 10.0RC2
+# Kubernetes on (vanilla) Raspbian Lite or Hypriot 1.10.0-rc2

 Yes - you can create a Kubernetes cluster with Raspberry Pis with the default operating system called Raspbian.
 This means you can carry on using all the tools and packages you're used to with the officially-supported OS.